-Note: If you or someone you are caring for may have covid and are within the high-risk category, seek medical attention immediately.
+Note: If you or someone you are caring for has coronavirus and is within the high-risk category, seek medical attention immediately.

-If you share a bedroom and bathroom with someone, and you have a spare bedroom, designate that as the patient’s room while the caretaker sleeps in the shared bedroom.
+If you share a bedroom and bathroom with others, and you have a spare bedroom, designate the spare room as the patient’s room while the caretaker sleeps in the shared bedroom.
 This allows the caretaker to more or less continue as normal, with access to clothes and other items.

 If you don’t have a spare bedroom and you share with the patient, the patient is probably better off in the shared room while the caretaker camps out on the couch.

-If someone gets ill, after you relocate the patient to the other room, disinfect everything in the shared bedroom and launder the sheets, towels, and any dirty clothes hanging around in hot water (sanitizer cycle if your machine has one).
+If someone gets ill, after you relocate the patient to the other room, disinfect everything in the shared bedroom and launder the sheets, towels, and all dirty clothes in hot water (sanitizer cycle if your machine has one).
 Consider wiping down the dressers, pictures, and other knickknacks in the entire room.